HOW TO IDENTIFY RANSOMWARE IS IN YOUR COMPUTER

 Ransomware can be dangerous if it is on your computer.
 Simply because it locks your computer and sometimes it encrypts your data.
 You will know that you have been infected when there is a ransom message on your screens.
 Then it demands you to pay a certain amount, typically in the form of cryptocurrency.

-When a ransomware gets into your computer, it renames your data.
-This is a better way of knowing how to identify ransomware on your computer.
+When an id ransomware gets into your computer, it renames your data.
+This is a better way of identifying ransomware on your computer.
 This is typical behavior of a ransomware to create confusion on which file is affected.

 File Extension Alteration